Santa Clara Valley: War and industry

 The fruit industry gradually recovered, and by the early 1940s, prosperity returned to the valley.
 Wartime production associated with World War II brought industry to the valley such as building of marine engines for Liberty ships by the Joshua Hendy Iron Works, now Northrop Grumman Marine Systems in Sunnyvale; landing craft were built by Food Machinery Corporation, which later built the M113 armored personnel carrier, the Bradley Fighting Vehicle, and the XR311 at its facility in Santa Clara; and an IBM factory began manufacturing punch cards in San Jose in 1943.

 About 1,000 Japanese were interned, losing substantial property.
 Wartime production drew workers, including women, from the orchards and canneries; they were replaced by Mexican Americans from Texas and California and by Mexican braceros.
 Neighborhoods in East San Jose, such as the Meadowfair district, became barrios.

 The Polaris submarine-launched ballistic missile was built during the Cold War by Lockheed Missiles & Space Division in Sunnyvale for the United States Navy, while Northrop Grumman Marine Systems built the launch tubes and propulsion systems.
 For the most part, the defense industry and traditional electronics manufacturers, with the exception of IBM, in the Santa Clara Valley were unionized, mainly by the International Association of Machinists and Aerospace Workers, International Brotherhood of Electrical Workers, and Teamsters.
 The United Electrical, Radio and Machine Workers of America, a communist dominated union, but friendly to minority and women workers, gradually lost its place during the McCarthy era.

 Silicon Valley

-In the 1950s, the first transistor industries was established in the area.
-Led by Stanford University, the lower San Francisco Peninsula became home to many high-tech industries, creating the high-tech center known as Silicon Valley.
-The name came from the silicon element used by semiconductor companies in their microchips.
+In the 1950s, the first transistor industries were established in the area.
+Led by Stanford University, the lower San Francisco Peninsula became a global tech hub, known as Silicon Valley.
+The name refers to silicon, the most common semiconductor used to produce microchips and other electronic devices.

 The borders of Silicon Valley have been variously defined.
 Most observers include the entirety of Santa Clara County and the southern portions of San Mateo and Alameda counties, while others extend the region northwest to San Francisco or northeast to San Ramon.